Tag archive for: AMESF

 A post shared by AMESF_SFMTP (@amesf_sfmtp)

-Next event: Tutoscars, mock exams organized by UM's three talented health tutoring programs: ATSM, TSN, and ATP, on December 5 and 19 for PACES and PASS students.
+Upcoming event: the Tutoscars, mock exams organized by the UM’s three talented health tutoring groups— ATSM, TSN, and ATP—on December 5 and 19 for PACES and PASS students.

-Every year, the Pink October campaign raises awareness about breast cancer screening among as many people as possible.
-Our midwifery students and the associations in this field in Montpellier and Nîmes—AMESF and CNESF—are particularly committed to this cause.
+Every year, the Pink October campaign helps raise awareness about breast cancer screening among as many people as possible.
+Our midwifery students and the student organizations in this field in Montpellier and Nîmes—AMESF and CNESF—are particularly committed to this cause.

-In Montpellier, AMESF rallies behind the Ruban Rose association
+In Montpellier, AMESF is rallying behind the Ruban Rose association

-Every year, AMESF participates in Pink October by organizing several activities.
+Every year, AMESF participates in Pink October by organizing a number of initiatives.
 The goal?
 To raise awareness among students at the University of Montpellier about breast cancer screening.
-All this, of course, while raising as much money as possible for Ruban Rose, an association committed to the fight against breast cancer.
+All of this, of course, while raising as much money as possible for the Ruban Rose association, which is dedicated to the fight against breast cancer.

 The first step in prevention is self-examination!
-To raise awareness among students about the right steps to take, AMESF held a booth at the Faculty of Medicine (ADV) and the Faculty of Sports Science (STAPS) on October 6, 7, and 8.
-Atthe STAPS faculty, the stand was run in collaboration with PESAP, the association for students studying for a Master's degree in Prevention, Health Education, and Physical Activity.
+To raise awareness among students about proper screening practices, AMESF set up a booth at the School of Medicine (ADV) and the School of Sports Science (STAPS) on October 6, 7, and 8.
+Atthe STAPS department, the booth was organized in collaboration with PESAP, the student association for the Master’s program in Prevention, Health Education, and Physical Activity.

-On the agenda: teaching students the correct self-examination techniques using a model provided by the University Department of Midwifery.
-Results: nearly 300 students were made aware of the issue!
+On the agenda: teaching students the proper techniques for self-examination using a demonstration model loaned by the University Department of Midwifery.
+Results: nearly 300 students were educated on the topic!

-And for those who are more shy, or for those who couldn't make it, AMESF has thought of everything with detailed posts on their social media accounts.
+And for those who are a bit shy, or for those who couldn’t make it, AMESF has got you covered with detailed posts on their social media.

 A post shared by AMESF_SFMTP (@amesf_sfmtp) the